-Students/parents may elect to place money "on account" in the cafeteria which is accessed through the use of the student's ID number/picture using the district's Pay School system (www.payschoolscentral.com).
-You may use cash or write a check payable to the "Manalapan-Englishtown Cafeteria Fund" for as little or as much as you would like.
+Students/parents may elect to place money "on account" in the cafeteria which is accessed using the student's ID number/picture using the district's Pay School system.
+You also may use cash or write a check payable to the "Manalapan-Englishtown Cafeteria Fund" for as little or as much as you would like.

-Students who forget their lunch money can purchase a nutritious state defined full-lunch that day "on account".
+Students who forget their lunch money can purchase a nutritious state defined full lunch that day "on account".
 However, the money should be paid back to the dining services the following day.
 Report cards, caps and gowns/graduation tickets will NOT be issued if students owe money to the cafeteria service.

-BUS CONDUCT

-Christine Vastano, Coordinator of Transportation (732) 786-2640
+BUS CONDUCT Christine Vastano, Coordinator of Transportatio r (732) 786-2640

 A complete copy of the bus rules and regulations are listed in the transportation rules pamphlet, which can be found on the MERS website.
-It is our expectation that they are followed in order to ensure the safety of ALL students.
+It is our expectation that they are followed to ensure the safety of ALL students.
 To that end, they are reiterated below.

-- Students are required to wear seat belts when on the bus. - As per Board Policy #3541, only one seat on one bus route is reserved for each child going to and from school.
+- Students are required to wear seat belts when on the bus. - As per Board Policy #8600, only one seat is reserved on one bus for each child transported.
 STUDENTS ARE NOT PERMITTED TO RIDE ANY BUS OTHER THAN THEIR OWN; THERE WILL BE NO EXCUSES AND/OR PERMISSIONS ACCEPTED. - Students should board the bus at the stop assigned by transportation.
-Each stop has been carefully selected to ensure student safety and efficiency. - Eating and drinking on busses is prohibited. - Students are to remain seated at all times. - Throwing of any objects is prohibited. - Students must keep their arms, head, etc. inside the bus at all times. - Students are not permitted to adjust windows without permission of the driver. - Intimidating or harassing of any student by teasing, verbally threatening, or physically threatening is prohibited. - Inappropriate language, inappropriate touching, and inappropriate display of body parts of a sexual nature will not be tolerated. - Smoking is prohibited. - The sale of any item is prohibited. - Students must cross the road in front of the bus and not behind it. - Students must not run to or from the bus. - Students should never stand in the road while waiting for the bus.
+Each stop has been carefully selected to ensure student safety and efficiency. - Eating and drinking on buses is prohibited. - Students are to remain seated at all times. - Throwing of any objects is prohibited. - Students must keep their arms, head, etc. inside the bus at all times. - Students are not permitted to adjust windows without the driver's permission. - Intimidating or harassing any student by teasing, verbally threatening, or physically threatening is prohibited. - Inappropriate language, inappropriate touching, and inappropriate display of body parts of a sexual nature will not be tolerated. - Smoking is prohibited. - The sale of any item is prohibited. - Students must cross the road in front of the bus and not behind it. - Students must not run to or from the bus. - Students should never stand in the road while waiting for the bus.

 Violation of any these school bus rules will result in disciplinary action.
-State law permits the school to exclude a student from riding the bus if, after repeated counseling, his/her conduct does not follow the district guidelines.
+State law permits the school to exclude a student from riding the bus if, after repeated counseling, his/her conduct does not follow the District guidelines.
 Such a child must still attend school and the parents must assume the responsibility for regular attendance.